 Construction vibration can be mitigated to safer levels by well-known and publicly available procedures, which are discussed in brief in the CVDG's

 Vibration 101 chapter and, in much more detail, in the CVDG Pro's Vibration Mitigation chapter.
-Some attention to how and what equipment is used is often all
+Some attention to what equipment is used and how is often all

 that is needed to avert damage.3 Biased and self-serving attitudes to the effect that "construction can't cause damage" often contribute to repeated damage, but